-In April 2017, 80 consultants representing over 20 countries traveled to the windy city with KonMari® on their mind and joy in their hearts.
-I had the privilege of welcoming the incoming class the evening before the Chicago 2017 KonMari® Consultant Certification Course by planning and hosting a meet-up sponsored by Slice.
+In April 2017, 80 KonMari Consultant trainees from over 20 countries traveled to Chicago with KonMari® on their mind.
+I had the privilege of hosting the incoming class meet and greet before the Chicago 2017 KonMari Consultant Certification Course, sponsored by Slice.

 It was a magical evening followed by an equally memorable first day of consultant training.
 Right before lunch, I was tapped to share my experience as a certified KonMari® Consultant with the group.

 I was challenged to summarize everything I’ve learned since I started down this path into a tidy ten minute talk.
 Here are some of the tips I shared:

 I’m sure you soaked up a ton of great information about being a KonMari Consultant and the art of tidying.
 Learning from the instructors and each other by bouncing around ideas and thoughts.
 I remember having that same experience and leaving training on a high.
 But, when I returned home, my mind felt cluttered and I wasn’t sure what to tackle next.

 Take a moment to pile your ideas, similar to how we pile clothing when we tidy by category.
 This way, you can pick out what sparks joy and hone in on what’s priority, mapping the details from there.
 You’re left with a strong visual of your priorities that will continue to inspire you as you grow your business.

 Make practice hours your priority over all else

 Initially, your clients won’t really care what your business card looks like or why your website isn’t live!
 They simply have a problem and know you have the solution.
 So, don’t let a desire to achieve tidying business perfection stifle your momentum.
 Instead, use the hands-on learning opportunity of working with practice clients to drive your business copy and inspire your brand.

 Select clients within your inner circle and evolving professional network